xcore/sc_spdif/_sources/api-tx.txt

 S/PDIF Transmit
 '''''''''''''''

-*This section is to be completed*

-There are two modules that can produce an S/PDIF signal.
-The simplest module is a single thread that receives samples over a channel and that outputs data on the port, and the other module has a thread that receives samples over a channel and it produces the output on a channel.
-The latter is useful if the S/PDIF output port is on a different core.
+This module is a single thread that receives samples over a channel and that outputs data on the port.

-The S/PDIF transmit modules require a one-bit output port, a clock block, and a master clock coming in on a one-bit port.
+The S/PDIF transmit module require a one-bit buffered output port (with transfer width of 32), a clock block, and a master clock coming in on an unbuffered one-bit port.

 API
 ===

+Call SpdifTransmitPortConfig to set up the clock then SpdifTransmit to output data.

 .. doxygenfunction:: SpdifTransmitPortConfig